ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 cartesian coordinates [`23 <#SignetBibliographie_023>`__].
 In *MDANSE*,
 Rigid-Body Trajectory (*RBT*) can be defined from a *MD* trajectory by fitting rigid reference structures, defining a (sub)molecule, to the corresponding structure in each time frame of the trajectory.
-Here ‘fit' means the optimal superposition of the structures in a least-squares sense.
+Here 'fit' means the optimal superposition of the structures in a least-squares sense.
 We will describe now how rigid body motions, i.e. global translations and rotations of molecules or subunits of complex